PlutoZhang/Zowe-docs/topics/api-mediation/api-mediation-overview.md

 # API Mediation Layer

-The API Mediation Layer provides a single point of access for CA mainframe service REST APIs.
+The API Mediation Layer provides a single point of access for mainframe service REST APIs.
 The Layer offers enterprise, cloud-like features such as high-availability, scalability, dynamic API discovery, consistent security, a single sign-on experience, and documentation.
 The API Mediation Layer facilitates secure communication across loosely coupled microservices through the API Gateway.
 The API Mediation Layer includes an API Catalog which provides an easy interface to view all discovered microservices, their associated APIs, and Swagger documentation in a user-friendly manner.
 The Discovery Service makes it possible to determine the location and status of microservice instances running inside the ecosystem.

 ## Key features
 * Security in which the microservice Enterprise z/OS Security Manager (mESM) provides built-in Authentication and Authorization